Food and Restaurant Blog

 In commercial real estate, Dan’s focus has been on multi-family since founding DT in 1996.
 His leadership and expertise with adaptive reuse projects in Los Angeles was recognized by the San Fernando Valley Business Journal with the award-winning DT Noho Lofts project.
 He also founded and managed the real estate brokerage firm, DT Real Estate Investments in Studio City, California from 2004 to 2008.

 Dan also founded MyLife Recovery Centers, the leader and pioneer in addiction recovery and the treatment of drug and alcohol addiction.
 MyLife includes the long lasting Naltrexone implant as part of its holistic approach to treatment, particularly in the crucial first six months.
+At the moment Markel is working with an international group of doctors and investors to bring yet another life-changing patented treatment into the wellness industry.
+The goal is to to introduce a new treatment to Southern California by 2020.

 Dan received his Bachelor’s Degree with honors from Loyola Marymount University in Los Angeles where he was an adjunct professor in investing, financial planning and entrepreneurship.
 He earned a Master’s Degree from New York University and has completed one year of his Executive MBA at the University of Southern California.
 He resides in Toluca Lake, California with his wife Kathleen and their four children Vivian, Jackson, Max and Stella.
 He is an avid golfer and youth coach for his children.